Workspaces¶

 Deleting a Workspace deletes all resources within the Workspace, including Data Sources, any ingested data, Pipes and published APIs.

-Deleted Workspaces cannot be recovered, so take care with this operation.
+Deleted Workspaces cannot be recovered, so be careful with this operation.

 To delete a Workspace in the UI, click on the Cog icon at the top of the left side navigation bar, next to the Workspace name (see Mark 1 below).